Tampa Bay Rays

 So while Tropicana Field may not score points for great views or neighborhood atmosphere or “retro feel”, in truth there’s no reason a baseball fan can’t enjoy a great day of baseball.
 One could argue that it’s even unique in its own way these days, with all of the retro-style ballparks across the country.
 The Trop is something different.

 Enjoy it.
 At least you’re not sweating or ducking out of a thunderstorm.
-And get the most out of the experience when you read this handy little guide.
+And get the most out of the experience when you read more great tips here.

 More about Tropicana Field: